mosip/mosip-infra/deployment/sandbox-v2/README.md

 ## Hardware setup

-The sandbox has been tested with following configuration:
+The sandbox has been tested with the following configuration:

 | Component| Number of VMs| Configuration| Persistence |
 |---|---|---|---|